-- Texas’ high school curriculum should prepare all students for college with high quality, rigorous courses.
+- High school curriculum should prepare all students for college with high-quality, rigorous courses.

-- In-state tuition rates for all Texas students, including undocumented immigrant students, must remain.
+- In-state tuition rates for all students, including undocumented immigrant students, must remain.

 - Funding for need-based financial aid, including the Texas Grant Program, must be increased.